vt5491/multi-theme-applicator/README.md

  Note 3: Observe how much easier it is to distinguish between the files with multi-themes.

-5) If you like your new theme, toggle the modal dialog off by by pressing _ctrl-shift-v_ or _escape_ (or invoke ctrl-shift-p and search for "multi"), or clicking the "x" button.
-If we swtich to pane 3 and activate the hidden tab, you'll see that it too has the new theme.
+5) If you like your new theme, toggle the modal dialog off by pressing _ctrl-shift-v_ or _escape_ (or invoke ctrl-shift-p and search for "multi"), or clicking the "x" button.
+If we switch to pane 3 and activate the hidden tab, you'll see that it too has the new theme.
 Congratulations, you now have a mixed theme session!
 Repeat as desired to your other files.

 Note: with version 0.9.0, MTA remembers the theme applied to each file.
 See release notes below for more details.

-Screenshot showing all three editors for the selected file sucessfully themed:
+Screenshot showing all three editors for the selected file successfully themed:
 <br/>
 ![5](https://github.com/vt5491/multi-theme-applicator/blob/master/assets/img/mta_workflow_humane_post_apply_2.png?raw=true)
 <br/>